SVAR Blog Svelte, Datagrid, How to

 How often in your developer’s life have you faced a need to create a data table?
 Clearly, it’s quite a common task and each time you have an option to build it from the ground or use a ready-to-use solution.

-We’ve created SVAR Svelte DataGrid so you can quickly add full-features data tables to your Svelte projects.
+We’ve created our open-source SVAR Svelte DataGrid so you can quickly add full-features data tables to your Svelte projects.
 You don’t have to use or build any wrappers to utilize JavaScript components.
 Just add a few lines of code to integrate a native Svelte data grid to your app.

 This tutorial will guide you through the creation of an interactive data table that shows a list of users and include sorting functionality, paging, inline editing, and the ability to search users by name.
 You’ll learn how to install SVAR DataGrid, define table structure, enable needed functionality and customize its appearance to your design preferences.